 - Business Analyst (Software) : CRU Group London.
 Modelling long term metal commodity price forecasts.

-- PRS registered performing musician
+- PRS registered performing musician.

 In 1999 I had completed my undergraduate degree there in Mechanical Engineering.
 In that time I had been a teaching volunteer for two local state schools, a primary and a secondary.
 I had run undergraduate laboratories and tutored one to one guitar to students.
 My biggest passion at university was to be a musician.
 I bought an acoustic guitar at the late age of 19 and taught myself until I could play songs.
 A few years later I formed a rock band at Imperial College and I have now been singing and playing guitar in it for 17 years.

 Rolls Royce and my days in software development

 After a degree and PhD from one of the top universities in the UK I got some really cool jobs, I have worked for Rolls Royce Plc and in the City of London designing Economic Software models.
 But I left my city job voluntarily (at a time when people were hanging on to their jobs because of the recession) to tutor children.